dorcassaka/hw03--reddit-bot/README.md

 - [x] If your bot writes more than 500 comments, you get this extra credit.
 (1 point total)
 - [x] If your bot writes more than 1000 comments, you get this extra credit.
 (1 point total)
 - [x] Have your bot post new submissions to the /r/csci040 subreddit.
 (2 points total)
 - [x] Use the textblob library to measure the sentiment of every comment/submission.
-(2 poiints total)
+(2 points total)

 **Grand Total:** 25/20